ScioShield/Tartarus/README.md

 ![Elastic_Diagram_4](images/elasticdiagram4.png "Example 4 Simple SIEM with Linux and Windows asset")

 #### SIEM + Damn Vulnerable Web Application + Kali
+Deployment:
+- Windows `$env:HOSTS = "dvwa"; vagrant up opnsense; vagrant up opnsense elastic dvwa kali`
-Deploy with `HOSTS=dvwa vagrant up opnsense elastic dvwa kali` will deploy the SEIM, firewall, the DVWA and Kali.
+- Linux `vagrant up opnsense && HOSTS=dvwa vagrant up opnsense elastic dvwa kali`

 Although we expose the default port `80` that the DVWA is served on to the host machine at `http://127.0.0.1:8180` it's advised to deploy the Kali host to attack the DVWA as it will have more of the tools you'll need pre-installed.

 | VM Name               | CPU Cores | Memory (MB) | Private IP     |
 |-----------------------|-----------|-------------|----------------|
 | tartarus-opnsense     | 2         | 1024        | 192.168.56.2   |